Association of Eastern Canadian Sea Kayaking

 11 Sandy Cove: With its classic crescent beach and

-turquoise waters, this cove looks like a tropical lagoon on
+turquoise waters, this cove suggests a tropical lagoon on

 a warm summer day.
 A must!
-Contrast with the rocky southern
+It is a sharp contrast with the rocky southern

-peninsula with the tidepools - an excellent place to examine
+peninsula, where the tidepools are an excellent place to examine

 the intertidal plants and animals.